aragon/aragon-network-token/docs/antv1/minime.md

 # About the MiniMe token

-The Aragon Network Token is an instance of a MiniMe token.
+ANTv1 is an instance of a MiniMe token.

 MiniMe tokens are standard ERC20 tokens with additional functionality.